 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Coker is generally considered to be a blue-collar town.
-36.51% of the Coker workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Coker, you'll notice that it is more blue-collar than most other communities in America.
+36.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Coker is a town of sales and office workers, professionals and transportation and shipping workers.
 There are especially a lot of people living in Coker who work in sales jobs (20.63%), office and administrative support (8.39%) and management occupations (7.94%).

 Of important note, Coker is also a town of artists.
 Coker has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Coker’s character.

 Setting & Lifestyle

-As is often the case in a small town, Coker doesn't have a public transportation system that people use to get to and from their jobs every day.
+Coker is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.